10. Teenage Mutant Ninja Turtles IV: Turtles in Time (SNES)

 1. Super Mario World (SNES)

 There is endless debate about whether Super Mario Bros.
 3 or Super Mario World is the better game.
-For our money, they are two sides of the same coin — two faces of the same monumental peak in the video game landscape.
+For our money, they are two sides of the same coin — two faces of a monumental peak in the video game landscape.
 This remains an incredible achievement of invention and sheer entertainment that the 2D platforming genre has struggled to match ever since.
-Introducing Yoshi and an expanded overworld with multiple paths, this game overflowed with secrets and secret exits, perfect for fuelling playground gossip and elevating it to the upper-est echelons of platform video games, 2D or otherwise.
+Introducing Yoshi and an expanded overworld with multiple paths, Mario World overflows with secrets and secret exits that were perfect for fuelling playground gossip and elevating it to the upper-est echelons of platform video games, 2D or otherwise.

-Three decades on, it still doesn't get much better than this.
-All games have flaws, but if there's an exception to that rule, Super Mario World is it.
+Decades on, it still doesn't get much better than this.
+All games have flaws, but if there exists an exception to that rule, Super Mario World is it.

 SNES & Super Mario World Nintendo Life